CHTC/chtc-website-source/_uw-research-computing/software-overview-htc.md

 1. Find an existing container
 1. Build your own container image

+#### Find an existing container image

+TBD: guidance on finding useful, trusted container images online.

+#### Build your own container image

-If building your own container, the process will include:
+To build your own container, the process will include:

 1. Writing a build file, called either a `Dockerfile` or definition (`.def`) file.
 	* Consult your software's documentation